-- (14) Total Annual Levels of Investment in Capital and R&D are High for the Industry - (15) Capital and R&D Investment are Critical to Maintaining a Competitive U.S. Semiconductor Industry - (16) Investment in Capital Expenditures and R&D per Employee is Very High for the U.S. Industry, Reaching an Unprecedented Level in 2018 - (17) U.S. Semiconductor Industry R&D Expenditures are Consistently High, Reflecting the Inherent Importance of R&D to Semiconductor Production - (18) Annual R&D Expenditures as a Percent of Sales have Exceeded 10 Percent Over the Past 20 Years, Among the Highest Rates for any U.S. Industry - (19) The U.S. Semiconductor Industry is a Leader in R&D Spending as a Percent of Sales Among Major U.S. Industries - (20) The U.S. Semiconductor Industry Spends More on R&D as a Percent of Sales than any Other Country's Semiconductor Industry - (21) The U.S. Semiconductor Industry is Highly Capital Intensive, and Annual Industry Spending on Capital Equipment Tends to be High as a Share of Sales - (22) SECTION 4: U.S. JOBS - (23) The U.S. Semiconductor Industry Accounts for Roughly a Quarter of a Million Direct U.S. Jobs and Over a Million Additional Indirect U.S. Jobs - (24) SECTION 5: U.S. PRODUCTIVITY - (25) U.S.-Based Semiconductor Firms have Experienced Rapid Improvements in Productivity Over the Past 20 Years
+- (14) Total Annual Levels of Investment in Capital and R&D are High for the Industry - (15) Capital and R&D Investment are Critical to Maintaining a Competitive U.S. Semiconductor Industry - (16) Investment in Capital Expenditures and R&D per Employee is Very High for the U.S. Industry, Reaching \$178,000 in 2019 - (17) U.S. Semiconductor Industry R&D Expenditures are Consistently High, Reflecting the Inherent Importance of R&D to Semiconductor Production - (18) Annual R&D Expenditures as a Percent of Sales have Exceeded 10 Percent Over the Past 20 Years, Among the Highest Rates for any U.S. Industry - (19) The U.S. Semiconductor Industry is a Leader in R&D Spending as a Percent of Sales Among Major U.S. Industries - (20) The U.S. Semiconductor Industry Spends More on R&D as a Percent of Sales than any Other Country's Semiconductor Industry - (21) The U.S. Semiconductor Industry is Highly Capital Intensive, and Annual Industry Spending on Capital Equipment Tends to be High as a Share of Sales - (22) Annual Capital Expenditures as a Percent of Sales have Averaged Between 10 and 15 Percent Over the Past 20 Years, Among the Highest Rates for any U.S. Industry - (23) The U.S. Semiconductor Industry is a Leader in Capital Spending as a Percent of Sales Among Major U.S. Industries - (24) SECTION 4: U.S. JOBS